Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/exampleprefab.png" width="900"/>
 </p>

 The Prefab contains a number of components, including a `Transform`, a `Mesh Filter`, a `Mesh Renderer` and a `Labeling` component (highlighted in the image above).
-While the first three of these are common Unity components, the fourth one is specific to the Perception package, and is used for assigning labels to objects.
+While the first three of these are common Unity components, the fourth one is specific to the Perception package and is used for assigning labels to objects.
 You can see here that the Prefab has one label already added, displayed in the list of `Added Labels`.
 The UI here provides a multitude of ways for you to assign labels to the object.
 You can either choose to have the asset automatically labeled (by enabling `Use Automatic Labeling`), or add labels manually.
 In case of automatic labeling, you can choose from a number of labeling schemes, e.g. the asset's name or folder name.
 If you go the manual route, you can type in labels, add labels from any of the label configurations included in the project, or add from lists of suggested labels based on the Prefab's name and path.

 Note that each object can have multiple labels assigned, and thus appear as different objects to Labelers with different label configurations.
-For instance, you may want your semantic segmentation Labeler to detect all cream cartons as `dairy_product`, while your bounding box Labeler still distinguishes between different types of dairy product.
+For instance, you may want your semantic segmentation Labeler to detect all cream cartons as `dairy_product`, while your Bounding Box Labeler still distinguishes between different types of dairy products.
 To achieve this, you can add a `dairy_product` label to all your dairy products, and then in your label configuration for semantic segmentation, only add the `dairy_product` label, and not any specific products or brand names.

 For this tutorial, we have already prepared the foreground Prefabs for you and added the `Labeling` component to all of them.
 These Prefabs were based on 3D scans of the actual grocery items.
 If you are making your own Prefabs, you can easily add a `Labeling` component to them using the _**Add Component**_ button visible in the bottom right corner of the screenshot above.